 Additional information about Mr. Fiering may be found in two interviews with him: "'Tremendous Satisfaction from Helping People to Pursue Their Research,' An Interview with Norman Fiering," by Jaap Jacobs, Itinerario, XXVIII, no. 2 (2004), pp. 7-13, and "Interview with Norman Fiering," by Daniel J. Slive, RBM: A Journal of Rare Books, Manuscripts, and Cultural Heritage, VI, no. 2 (Fall 2005), pp. 124-140.

 For Mr. Fiering's ongoing personal commentary on the work of Eugen Rosenstock-Huessy, see www.understandingerh.net.
-His recent article, "The Structure of Significant Lives", based on the work of Rosenstock-Huessy, is available in print (European Legacy, vol. 22, issue 4 , pp. 406-426) and downloadable online
+Two articles of his on Rosenstock-Huessy were published recently by the journal European Legacy: "The Structure of Significant Lives," (European Legacy, vol. 22, issue 4 , pp. 406-426) downloadable online

 Mr. Fiering has been married for more than sixty years to Renée (Dashiell) and has three children and two grandchildren.